jacobaspies/TeraMATLAB/README.md

 Data acquisition scripts were developed in MATLAB 2020b and have been deployed in the newest version (MATLAB 2023b).

-Measurements are run through scripts found in [measurement_scripts] using functions to initialize and run step acquisition measurements.
-Averaging is performed within these scripts and there are functions for measurements found in [acquisition].
-An [acquisition] function can be quit by pressing 'q' in the data acquisition window (Figure 1).
+Measurements are run through scripts found in 'measurement_scripts/' using functions to initialize and run step acquisition measurements.
+Averaging is performed within these scripts and there are functions for measurements found in 'acquisition/'.
+An 'acquisition' function can be quit by pressing 'q' in the data acquisition window (Figure 1).
 Currently, stage movement commands are hard-coded in their device-specific, native syntax for speed.

 # Currently Supported Hardware
 - Stanford Research Systems SR810/SR830 Lock-in amplifier
   - Communication via USB-GPIB with one of the following adapters:
     - Agilent/Keysight 82357B
     - National Instruments GPIB-USB-HS
-  - Currently implemented using [instrfind] and [gpib], which will be discontinued in later versions of MATLAB.
-Communication via [visadev] in development.
+  - Currently implemented using 'instrfind' and 'gpib', which will be discontinued in later versions of MATLAB.
+Communication via 'visadev' in development.
 - Thorlabs BBD30X controller for DDS direct-drive delay stages
   - Communication via USB
 - Zaber X-MCC series multi-axis universal controller